guidance-guarantee-programme/pension_guidance/content/guaranteed_income.md

 ^If you’re currently receiving a pension income it’s likely that you’ve already bought an annuity or are taking an income from a final salary or career average (defined benefit) pension.^

+^Annuity rules will change in 2017.
+You may then be able to [sell an annuity](already-bought-annuity) and use the money to get a lump sum or an adjustable income.^

 {::calculator id="guaranteed-income" /}

 ## How an annuity is calculated